sgnus-etp/NUS-GHCP-Enablement/README.md

 ### 3.4 Agents for Research

-Leverage GitHub Copilot Agents to do Protein Folding, Protein Ligand Interaction & Strcture Prediction.This can automate simulation & validation tasks, monitor experiments, and alert you to important events.
+Leverage GitHub Copilot Agents to do Research Activities like Protein Folding, Protein Ligand Interaction & Strcture Prediction.
+This can automate simulation & validation tasks, monitor experiments, and alert you to important events.

+##### Example Scenario:
+Imagine you are a biomedical scientist working on predicting the 3D structure of a novel protein.
+You need to gather the amino acid sequence of the protein, analyze it using bioinformatics tools, set up and run simulations to predict the folding pathway, and validate the predicted structures.
+This process involves multiple steps and requires a streamlined workflow to ensure accuracy and efficiency.

+##### Example Prompt:
+"Assume you are a biomedical scientist.
+You are tasked with predicting the 3D structure of a novel protein.
+Do the following:
+Gather the amino acid sequence of the protein.
+Use bioinformatics tools to analyze the sequence for motifs and domains.
+Set up simulations to predict the folding pathway, considering factors like solvent conditions and temperature.
+Run multiple simulations to generate possible structures and folding pathways.
+Compare the predicted structures with known structures for validation.
+Refine the models based on validation results, possibly iterating through additional simulations."

 https://github.com/user-attachments/assets/a2bd797e-c1e4-43ad-add4-6bd68d77cfac

 ### 3.5 Research Refactoring

 Improve the quality, efficiency, and reproducibility of your research code with GitHub Copilot's refactoring suggestions.

+##### Example Scenario:
+Imagine you are a researcher who has completed a significant amount of work on a project, but you realize that the codebase needs refactoring to improve its efficiency and readability.
+You decide to use GitHub Copilot to help you refactor the code, ensuring that it adheres to best practices and is optimized for performance.

+##### Example Prompt:
+"Assume you are a Deep Learning Specialist.
+You are tasked with refactoring your research codebase to improve its efficiency and readability.
+Do the following:
+Identify and eliminate redundant code.
+Optimize the code for better performance.
+Ensure that the code adheres to best practices and coding standards.
+Document the changes made during the refactoring process."

 https://github.com/user-attachments/assets/54a05971-9a6a-4a65-a05d-9c63d0502a8c